ttscoff/howzit_old/README.md

 ## Features

-- Match section titles with any portion of title
+- Match topic titles with any portion of title
 - Automatic pagination of output, with optional Markdown highlighting
-- Wrap output with option (`-w COLUMNS`) to specify width (default 80, 0 to disable)
 - Use `@run()`, `@copy()`, and `@open()` to perform actions within a build notes file
-- Use `@include()` to import another section's tasks
+- Use `@include()` to import another topic's tasks
 - Use fenced code blocks to include/run embedded scripts
-- Set iTerm 2 marks on section titles for navigation when paging is disabled
+- Sets iTerm 2 marks on topic titles for navigation when paging is disabled
+- Inside of git repositories, howzit will work from subdirectories, assuming build notes are in top level of repo

 ## Getting Started